A visit to the Alamut Castle in the Alamut Valley in photos, and some information on how to get to the Alamut Castle from Qazvin, Iran.

 If you’re ever in Iran, don’t miss the Alamut Valley and the Castle of the Assasins.
 It’s 4-5 hours of driving from Tehran, and it’s so, so worth it.

-How to get to the Castles of the Assassins and the Alamut Valley?
+How to get to the Alamut Valley and Alamut Castle?

 Public transportation and shared taxis